kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication/03-user-authorization-in-graphql/07-add-navbar-auth-user-links.md

 export default Profile;
 ```

+## Add our Routes!
-## Import both components so we can use them in our routes
+* Import both components so we can use them in our routes

 `index.js`

 ```